Booker T (wrestler): King Booker; World Heavyweight Champion (2006–2007)

-Booker next entered the 2006 King of the Ring tournament on SmackDown!, advancing through to the finals due to a bye as his semi-final opponent, Kurt Angle, was unable to wrestle.
-The finals were held at Judgment Day where Booker defeated Bobby Lashley.
-Upon winning the King of the Ring tournament, Booker began wrestling as "King Booker" and began acting like he was an actual monarch ruling "The SmackDown!
+Booker T next entered the 2006 King of the Ring tournament on SmackDown!, advancing through to the finals due to a bye as his semi-final opponent, Kurt Angle, was unable to wrestle.
+The finals were held at Judgment Day on May 21 where Booker T defeated Bobby Lashley.
+Upon winning the King of the Ring tournament, Booker T began wrestling as "King Booker" and began acting like he was an actual monarch ruling "The SmackDown!
 Kingdom".
-Booker formed a royal court that included his wife, Queen Sharmell, Sir William Regal, and Sir Finlay, and began including the mannerisms and attire of a stereotypical English-style king as part of the character, all the way down to wearing a crown and cape and speaking in a fake English accent.
+King Booker formed a royal court that included his wife, Queen Sharmell, Sir William Regal, and Sir Finlay, and began including the mannerisms and attire of a stereotypical English-style king as part of the character, all the way down to wearing a crown and cape and speaking in a fake English accent.
 However, whenever King Booker would get angry he would launch into a tirade in the style of Booker T (an example of this was an episode of SmackDown! where Theodore Long would inform him he would be facing The Undertaker), which lent some comedic aspect to the character; he even went as far as having Lashley kiss his "royal" feet.

-After gaining his title of King, Booker continued to feud with Lashley.
-After Lashley defeated John "Bradshaw" Layfield (JBL) for the United States Championship at the end of May, Booker began chasing after the title and even resorted to making Lashley kiss his "royal feet" on the June 2 episode of SmackDown!.
-The feud ended after a steel cage match on the June 30 episode of SmackDown! where Lashley defeated Booker by escaping the cage to retain the United States Championship.
+After gaining his title of King, King Booker continued to feud with Lashley.
+After Lashley defeated John "Bradshaw" Layfield (JBL) for the United States Championship at the end of May, King Booker began chasing after the title and even resorted to making Lashley kiss his "royal feet" on the June 2 episode of SmackDown!.
+The feud ended after a steel cage match on the June 30 episode of SmackDown! where Lashley defeated King Booker by escaping the cage to retain the United States Championship.

-The next week, Booker entered a battle royal on SmackDown! with the winner to challenge Rey Mysterio for his World Heavyweight Championship at The Great American Bash.
-Booker won the battle royal and then defeated Mysterio at The Great American Bash to win the World Heavyweight Championship after Chavo Guerrero betrayed Mysterio by hitting him with a steel chair.
-This was Booker's first world championship since joining WWE and the win caused him to proclaim himself as the "King of the World".
-This win would also make Booker the sixteenth Triple Crown Champion and eighth Grand Slam Champion (under the original format) in the history of the WWE.
+The next week, King Booker entered a battle royal on SmackDown! with the winner to challenge Rey Mysterio for his World Heavyweight Championship at The Great American Bash on July 23.
+King Booker won the battle royal and then defeated Mysterio at The Great American Bash to win the World Heavyweight Championship after Chavo Guerrero betrayed Mysterio by hitting him with a steel chair.
+This was King Booker's first world championship since joining WWE and the win caused him to proclaim himself as the "King of the World".
+This win would also make King Booker the sixteenth Triple Crown Champion and eighth Grand Slam Champion (under the original format) in the history of the WWE.